dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

-    collect   Collects a diagnostic trace from a currently running process convert   Converts traces to alternate formats for use with alternate trace analysis tools pack      Compresses a trace and any necessary symbols into a single zip file for easy off-machine analysis
+    collect   Collects a diagnostic trace from a currently running process convert   Converts traces to alternate formats for use with alternate trace analysis tools

 COLLECT

     dotnet-trace collect -p|--process-id <pid>
                          [-h|--help]
                          [-o|--output <trace-file-path>]
-                         [--pack]
                          [--profile <profile_name>]
                          [--providers <list-of-comma-separated-providers>]
                          [-f|--format <trace-file-format>]